Soft focus background image

 About the Author

-My essays and narrative nonfiction have appeared in The New York Times, The Hartford Courant, Northeast Magazine, Seasons Magazine, and Latitudes.
+My essays and narrative nonfiction have appeared in The New York Times, The Hartford Courant, Northeast Magazine, Connecticut Magazine, Seasons Magazine, and Latitudes.
 I was honored by the Connecticut Society of Professional Journalists for outstanding feature writing.
 LIVING TO DIE is my debut nonfiction book.